huggingface/dataset-viewer/README.md

   ```

 - `400`: the dataset script is erroneous
-- `404`: the dataset or config cannot be found
+- `404`: the dataset or config cannot be found, or it's not in the cache
 - `500`: application error

 ### /rows